 Breaking News – The CMS Marketplace Compliance Guidance Presentation Agents and Brokers Must Read and Use

-Agility continues to provide ACA agents with the latest CMS rules and compliance updates to help make the upcoming Open Enrollment Period (OEP) a success.
+Agility continues to provide ACA agents with the latest CMS rules and compliance updates to help ensure a successful upcoming Open Enrollment Period (OEP).
 Today, we are sharing the CMS Marketplace Compliance for Agents and Brokers presentation.

-This CMS presentation educates ACA agents and brokers on what CMS expects in terms of compliant actions in the ACA Marketplace.
+This CMS presentation educates ACA agents and brokers on CMS expectations for compliant actions in the ACA Marketplace.
 It covers not only current compliance rules but also new guidance, including:

 • Warnings about deceptive marketing activities